spitfire05/docker-qt/README.md

 -----

 OpenSSL for Android is compiled and installed directly in `${ANDROID_DEV}`, and is platform-specific (API 21 in most cases).
 You can compile against it transparently, but you need to ship the libraries for run time.
 Look at `ANDROID_EXTRA_LIBS`.

-Linux images are built inside a 16.04 LTS Ubuntu and not 18.04 LTS, to allow the AppImage's to be run on older systems.
-Otherwise, links to too recent versions of GLIBC are made.